- What you should look for when hiring a property management company.

-If you’re a residential property investor preparing to hire a property manager, you should absolutely ask these six un-frequently asked questions.
-Even if you have a manager you’ve already hired, call them and ask these six things to ensure you’ve effectively vetted the company handling your rental assets.
-After all, your property manager is the liaison between you and your tenants and can often directly affect your bottom line.
-The six questions to ask when conducting your due diligence on property managers are below
+If you’re a residential property investor preparing to hire a property manager, there are six questions that you should ask to evaluate the validity of the management company.
+Even if you have a manager you’ve already hired, we recommend you call and ask these six things to ensure you’ve effectively vetted the company handling your rental assets.

 - Are they a licensed real estate agent in Colorado?

-The state of Colorado requires a property manager also be a licensed real estate agent.
+The state of Colorado requires property managers be a licensed real estate agents.
 Surprisingly, there are a lot of managers practicing without this licensing.
-If caught, you may potentially take on the liability for their lack of compliance.
-The easiest way to check if they are properly licensed is to visit https://apps.colorado.gov/dre/licensing/lookup/licenselookup.aspx Also check under “Disciplinary Actions” to ensure the firm is compliant and have not had negative action taken against them.
+If caught, you could potentially take on the liability for their lack of compliance.
+The easiest way to check if they are properly licensed is to visit https://apps.colorado.gov/dre/licensing/lookup/licenselookup.aspx.
+Check under “Disciplinary Actions” as well to ensure the firm is compliant and have not had negative action taken against them.

-- Do they have errors and omissions (E&O) insurance?
-And with a property management endorsement?
+- Do they have errors and omissions (E&O) insurance with a property management endorsement?

 Again, this is required by the state of Colorado.
 The endorsement is an additional add-on for property management coverage.
 Ask the company to see this!
-You want to make sure they have a high coverage limit, as well as discrimination coverage.
-Also look to ensure it’s a current policy.
+You want to make sure they have a high coverage limit as well as discrimination coverage.
+Be sure it is a current policy.

 - Do they have business liability insurance?